tc39/proposal-compartments/README.md

 interface Compartment {
   // Note: This differs from the implementations of SES shim and Moddable's XS,
-  // which accept two arguments before the options bag. constructor(options?: CompartmentConstructorOptions): Compartment;
+  // which accept two arguments before the options bag.
+  // TODO Settle #5 before commiting to a single-options bag constructor.
+  // We can effect a migration by initially requiring a symbol on the first
+  // argument options bag, like `[Compartment.options]: true`, in order
+  // afford new code that is forward compatible while still supporting
+  // legacy argument patterns.
+  constructor(options?: CompartmentConstructorOptions): Compartment;

+  // Accessor for this compartment's globals.
+  // If inherit is true, globalThis is object identical to the incubating
+  // compartment's globalThis.
+  // If inherit is false, globalThis is a unique, ordinary object
+  // intrinsic to this compartment.
+  // The globalThis object initially has only "shared intrinsics",
+  // followed by compartment-specific "eval", "Function", and "Compartment",
+  // followed by any properties transferred from the "globals"
+  // constructor option with the semantics of Object.assign.
+  globalThis: Object,

+  // Evaluates a program program in this compartment.
+  // If the inherit compartment constructor option is false (or absent),
+  // this function is equivalent to indirect eval in the incubating
+  // compartment.
+  // If the inherit compartment constructor option is true, (or absent after
+  // lockdown!), this is equivalent to indirect eval with this compartment's
+  // own evaluator, globals, and a temporary global contour.
+  // A subsequent proposal might add options to either the compartment
+  // constructor or the evaluate method to persist the global contour
+  // between calls to evaluate, making compartments a suitable
+  // tool for a REPL, such that a const or let binding from one evaluation
+  // persists to the next.
+  // Subsequent proposals might afford other modes, like sloppy globals mode.
+  // TODO is sloppyGlobalsMode only sensible in the context of the shim? evaluate(source: string): any;

   // load causes a compartment to load module descriptors for the
   // transitive dependencies of a specified module into its